Midnight Labs · Ecosystem Blueprint

 The Technical Layer

 This layer serves the other two.
-It does not lead the design.
-An MCP implementation in an environment that punishes admitting uncertainty will not produce the outcomes the technology promises.
+It doesn't lead the design.
+An MCP implementation in an environment that punishes admitting uncertainty won't produce the outcomes the technology promises.
 The design question comes first.

 05 The Technical Bridge